RaceFace Next R31 Carbon Wheelset Review

 Race Face has broken the mold with some unique design features that help the Next R31 wheels outperform the competition.
 We'll start with the rims which are made with a full carbon construction using a UD Carbon Composite with a matte carbon finish.
 They have a 37mm external width and a 31mm internal width and come tubeless ready with tape and tubeless valve stems installed.
 The internal width of 31mm is right around the norm for today's all-mountain wheel standards, Race Face also makes the Next R36 with a 36mm internal width.
 The rim flange has no bead hook, this is common with most modern carbon tubeless rims because it creates a stronger and more durable rim bead.
 The rims themselves are asymmetrical and have a 4.5mm offset which is intended to improve the balance of the spokes coming from different sides of the hub, think drive and non-drive, and enhance the overall stiffness of the system.
 Rim offset is nothing new but has been proven to be effective and is used in many other high-end wheel designs.

-The wheels have 28 straight pull spokes both front and rear that are laced in a 3-cross pattern.
+The wheels have 28 straight-pull spokes both front and rear that are laced in a 3-cross pattern.
 Due to the offset of the rim and spoke holes, Race Face has managed to keep the spokes the same length on both sides of the hub for easier replacement, they also include 5 spare spokes with each wheelset.
-They are available in 27.5" and 29" wheel sizes in both boost and non-boost spacing and come with a 2-year no-fault guarantee.
+They are available in 27.5" and 29" wheel sizes in both boost (148) and super-boost (157) spacing, with either a Shimano HG, SRAM XD, or Shimano MicroSpline driver.
+They come with a 2-year no-fault guarantee.

 Throughout the course of our testing, testers found the ride quality of the Next R31 wheels to be excellent, and dare we say the best in the test.
 One tester used the term "faultless" to describe his impression of the way these wheels felt.
 Our other testers agreed, there was little to nothing we didn't like about their overall ride quality.
 These wheels made our bikes feel better for a few reasons, their weight, stiffness, and freehub engagement.
 Race Face has managed to make a wheel that feels stiff and precise but never feels overly stiff or harsh like some carbon wheels can.
 They have a comfortable and almost dampened feel to them that doesn't result in excessive trail feedback.